 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 The four monovalent vaccines which are currently available are prepared from different strains of HAV.
 These are Havrix®, Vaqta®, Avaxim® and Epaxal® vaccine.
 These vaccines can be used interchangeably.

 The ages for the monovalent vaccines are as follows:

-- Havrix Monodose® for those who are 16 years or older.
+- Havrix Monodose® is for those who are aged 16 years or older.

-- Havrix Junior Monodose® for those aged 1 to 15 years.
+- Havrix Junior Monodose® is for for those who are aged 1-15 years.

-- Avaxim® for those who are 16 years or older.
+- Avaxim® is for those who are aged 16 years or older.

-- Vaqta Paediatric® for those aged 1 to 17 years.
+- Vaqta Paediatric® is for those who are aged 1-17 years.

-- Epaxal® for those aged 1 year and older.
+- Epaxal® is for those who are aged 1 year and older.

 The hepatitis A vaccine is also available as a combined vaccination with a hepatitis B vaccine (Twinrix® and Ambirix®) and also as a combination with a typhoid vaccine (Hepatyrix® or ViATIM®).

 The ages for the combined vaccines are as follows: